 Our Costa Rica 13 days itinerary is perfect for anyone who wants to see beaches, wildlife, volcano, nature and rainforest.
-This itinerary is specifically for those who do not plan to rent a car and more for leisurely backpackers on a moderate budget.
-However, I will give tips on how to turn this itinerary into a mid-range and luxury trip.

 This Costa Rica 13 days itinerary goes to San Jose, Puerto Viejo, La Fortuna and Monteverde, flying in and out of San Jose International Airport (airport code SJO).
-Click here to see the destinations on a map.

 - La Fortuna is the main tourism hub close to the towering Arenal Volcano, surrounded by rainforest and nature with plenty of outdoor adventure for every traveler.

-How to Get Around This 13 Day Costa Rica Itinerary
+How to Get Around

 Main Option: Public Buses and Interconnections

 As this 13 days Costa Rica itinerary is more for those on a budget, you will get around by public transportation, a taxi boat and a tour interconnection.
-Cross country routes on public transportation cost approximately 5000 CRC per person (~$8 USD).

 San Jose – Puerto Viejo

 The bus terminal in San Jose is called Terminal Atlantico Norte, which is where you need to purchase tickets and board the bus.
-If you’re coming from SJO Airport, you can take an Uber or taxi to this bus station (30 minute drive).

-If your taxi driver tries to tell you that the bus station is no longer there, bus is full or route is not available, ignore them.
+If your taxi driver tries to tell you that the bus station is no longer there, the bus is full or route is not available, ignore them.
 This is a tourist scam in Costa Rica as the driver will try to convince you to hire him to drive you all the way to Puerto Viejo and over charge you.

 Puerto Viejo – La Fortuna